dkulagin/fb2-library/trunk/Sources/FB2 Library/resources/readme.txt

        -outformat <output book format> - output book format.
 The following are supported:
                 FB2 - uncompressed fb2 book
-                ZIP - fb2 book in a separated zip archive
+                ZIP - fb2 book in a separated zip archive -input  <true|false> - delete or not old authors folders

   del - delete folder.
        The following options are supported: